djacobson/pysubtask/README.md

 ### Tests

 - Platforms tested: **Python 3.6** on **Raspbian**, **Ubuntu 18.10**, **Windows 10**
 - Linux note: Total number of processes allowed per user (``nproc``) default might be set surprisingly low as described [here](https://support.cafex.com/hc/en-us/articles/202508492-Increasing-the-number-of-threads-available-on-Linux).
-Check your settings in ``/etc/security/limits.conf`` if you have issues, more threads in this or other concurrently running apps, etc.
+Check your settings in ``/etc/security/limits.conf`` if you have issues, more threads in this or other concurrently running apps, etc. I personally was seeing an intermittent ``GLib-ERROR`` under Raspbian.

 ### Dev Notes